Glenfiddich Piping and Fiddle Championships

 The Glenfiddich Piping and Fiddle Championships are musical competitions for the bagpipes and fiddle.
 Both competitions take place annually in late autumn, at the ballroom of Blair Castle at Blair Atholl in Perthshire, Scotland.
 Entry to each championship is by invitation only, to those who have won various recognised major UK solo competitions held throughout the year.

+In 2016, the Glenfiddich Fiddle Championship was discontinued.

 The Glenfiddich Piping Championship

-The Glenfiddich Piping Championship was established in 1974 to inspire and stimulate individual pipers, and to seek the best overall exponents of the Ceòl Mór or piobaireachd (the great music) and Ceòl Beag (the little music).
+The Glenfiddich Piping Championship was established in 1974, as the Grant's Piping Championship, to inspire and stimulate individual pipers, and to seek the best overall exponents of the Ceòl Mór or piobaireachd (the great music) and Ceòl Beag (the little music).

 The championship was founded and continues to be run by William Grant & Sons., distillers of Glenfiddich and other whiskies.